piyush-rajpurohit/Phishing-email-scanner/README.md

      2. Under "Security," select "App passwords."
      3. Generate an App Password for the application.
      4. Use this App Password instead of your regular Gmail password in the application.

+**3. Use Your Own VirusTotal API Key**
+   - To use your own VirusTotal API key for scanning emails, follow these steps:
+     1. Create an account on the [VirusTotal website](https://www.virustotal.com/).
+     2. Once logged in, navigate to your account settings to find your API key.
+     3. Copy your API key.
+     4. Open the [`script.py`](script.py) file in your project directory using a text editor.
+     5. Locate the line `VirusTotal_API_Key = "paste your api key here"` in the [`script.py`](script.py) file.
+     6. Replace `"paste your api key here"` with your actual VirusTotal API key.
+     7. Save the changes to the [`script.py`](script.py) file.

+With your own VirusTotal API key added to the [`script.py`](script.py) file, the application will use your key for scanning emails for phishing URLs.

 ## Installation